 Social Work, Master of Social Work (MSW)

-Students are required to complete 90 credits of required and elective coursework (51 credits in the Advanced Standing Program) and must maintain a cumulative GPA ≥3.0.
+Students are required to complete 90 credits of required and elective coursework (51 credits in the Advanced Standing Program).

 Prior to earning 45 credits (during fall quarter for Advanced Standing Program), students will develop a contract program in consultation with faculty, outlining the program of courses to be completed for the degree.
 This contract will be based on the student’s career goals, standards of the profession and the objectives of the School.
 Development and approval of the contract program will be accomplished in conjunction with advancement to degree candidacy.